hroest/crawdad/ReadMe.txt

     information about the platforms, configurations, and project features selected with the Application Wizard.

+CMakeLists.txt
+    This is the main project file for CMake based projects (See below "Using CMake")

 Crawdad.cpp
     This is the main DLL source file.